Chain catshark: Habitat and behavior

 The catshark spends the daytime resting at the bottom, usually in contact with certain structures.
 It has been observed with large burrowing cerianthid anemone tubes and boulders.
 The bottom rubble is thought to be used as a camouflage with the shark's spotted surface.
 Adult sharks tend to prefer rough bottoms, creating a difficulty for trawl sampling, while the immature forms are found near smoother regions.
 The chain catshark has been known to feed on squid, bony fish, polychaetes and crustaceans.
 In aquaria, they are relatively motionless, spending the day resting on the bottom, but during the night and when fed they are very active.

 Reproduction

 Size and sexual maturity

 The maximum length of this shark is 59 cm.

 In the female chain catshark, follicle development has been correlated to nidamental gland size, thus, they are considered mature when they have a fully developed nidamental gland or shell gland.
-This is marked by the glands growth to 1.8 cm or more in width.
+This is marked by the gland's growth to 1.8 cm or more in width.
 Sexual maturity in the female is seen at 52 cm in length under normal conditions.
 There has been evidence however that some northern populations of the shark may mature at a smaller size, at 41 cm.
 In the male catshark, testis development is correlated to clasper size, thus maturity is marked when it develops hardened claspers that are 3 cm or more in length.
 Males reach maturity at a length between 37 and 50 cm.